jorguzman100/05_Day_Planner/README.md

 ## The Challenge

-Create a simple calendar application that allows the user to save events for each hour of the day.
+Create a calendar application that allows the user to save events for each hour of the day.

 Main elements: